phm97/bmp/README.md

 # bmp
-a basic bmp loader written in c
+a basic bmp loader for little endian systems